 |SHARE CORE BASE|

-|Visualizar otros formatos: MARC | Dublin Core | RDF | ORE | MODS | METS | DIDL |
+|Visualizar otros formatos: MARC | Dublin Core | RDF | ORE | MODS | METS | DIDL | DATACITE|

 Dynamics of flood water infiltration and ground water recharge in hyperarid desert.

 |Authors:||Dahan, O.; Tatarsky, B.; Enzel, Y.; Kulls, C.; Seely, M.; Benito, Gerardo CSIC ORCID||Keywords:||Desert

 Flood water infiltration